TheMC47/bachelor-thesis-isabelle-linter/README.md

+# READ ONLY
+Further developments of the linter are happening at https://github.com/isabelle-prover/isabelle-linter/.
+This is just to document the work during my bachelor's thesis.

 # Isabelle linter
 A linter for Isabelle.
 Developed for my bachelor's thesis at the Chair for Logic and Verification at the Department of Informatics of the Technical University of Munich.